raz8153/PyChristmas/README.md

 balls(turtle, "#fc045b", -x, y, 5)
 ```
 So we draw another ball with the same dimentions but we pass a different value for x coordinate.
 We pass ******-x****** instead of ******x******.
 This helps to position the ball on the right end instead of the left.
-Now we have a Greean rectangle with tiny red balls on either side.
+Now we have a Green rectangle with tiny red balls on either side.
 ```python
 y = y + height
 ```